Dimitar Pantev (footballer, born 1976): Futsal

 In 2011 Pantev was appointed playing manager of futsal club Grand Pro Varna.
 During his 6 years with the club he won five consecutive Bulgarian Premiere Futsal League titles, leading the club to the Elite round of 2013–14 UEFA Futsal Cup.
 He also managed two times Bulgaria national futsal team.

+In Europe

 Spartak Varna

 On 31 August 2015, Pantev was appointed manager of Spartak Varna, leading the club to promotion to the Third League in 2016.

 In Asia

 In 2018–19 season, Pantev was an assistant coach of Palestinian club Al Ahli Hebron.
 In July 2019, he became a manager of Alshoban Almuslimin Hebron.
 In early 2020, Pantev was appointed technical director and head coach of Indian Youth Academy H16.

+In Africa

 Victoria United

 In July 2022, Pantev was appointed manager of Victoria United in Cameroon, with whom he won 2022 South West Regional League.

+On 21 March 2024, Pantev returned to Victoria United.
+He subsequently led Victoria to their first Elite One title in club's history.

+Gaborone United

+On 23 January 2025, Pantev was appointed as a manager of Gaborone United, leading the side to a Botswana Premier League title in his first season at the club.

+Simba

+On 4 September 2025, Pantev was appointed as a Chief manager of Simba.